antongeorgescu/file-system-identity-provider/README.md

 ![Middleware Request Processing](https://user-images.githubusercontent.com/6631390/182035434-22b3119c-99a8-43ee-99e1-8f901bb0a878.JPG)

-## ASP.NET Core Web Api Action Filters
+## ASP.NET Core Web API Action Filters
 Filters in .NET offer a great way to hook into the MVC action invocation pipeline.
 These filters to extract code that can be reused and make the actions cleaner and maintainable.
 There are some filters that are already provided by ASP.NET Core like the authorization filter, and there are the custom ones that we can create ourselves.

 There are different filter types: